-1. Please describe how you meet each of the facets of "Corporate Responsibility" as outlined in the Code of Human Rights, Basic Working Conditions, and Corporate Responsibility.
-Use the following chart to outline: i) the policy / law(s) followed in order to meet these principles of "Corporate Responsibility" as outlined in Policy

-Letter 24, ii) the process your facility undertakes in order to implement such policy / law correctly, and, iii) where these documents are housed.
+Please describe how you meet each of the facets of "Corporate Responsibility" as outlined in the Code of Human Rights, Basic Working Conditions, and Corporate Responsibility.
+Use the following chart to outline: i) the policy / law(s) followed in order to meet these principles of "Corporate Responsibility" as outlined in Policy Letter 24, ii) the process your facility undertakes in order to implement such policy / law correctly, and, iii) where these documents are housed.

-Policy(s) / Law(s) Followed Process to Implement Policy Correctly Community Engagement and Indigenous Populations Ford Corporate Responsibility Policy Policy Letter 13: Governmental Relationships and Civic Affairs Ford Global Week of Caring Accelerated Action Days 16 Hours Paid Community Service Annually Bribery and Corruption Policy Letter 3: Standards of Corporate Conduct Annual financial disclosure declaration Annual recertification of Standards of Corporate Conduct Training Environment and Sustainability Policy Letter 17: Protecting Health and the Environment MAP houses the largest solar panel field in the state of Michigan.
+Policy(s) / Law(s) Followed Process to Implement Policy Correctly Community Engagement and Indigenous Populations Ford Corporate Responsibility Policy Policy Letter 13: Governmental Relationships and Civic Affairs Ford Global Week of Caring Accelerated Action Days 16 Hours Paid Community Service Annually Bribery and Corruption Policy Letter 3: Standards of Corporate Conduct Annual financial disclosure declaration Annual recertification of Standards of Corporate Conduct Training

+Environment and Sustainability Policy(s) / Law(s) Followed Policy Letter 17: Protecting Health and the Environment Process to Implement Policy Correctly The Environmental Operating System has specific annual targets and measurable to ensure continuous improvement in environmental initiatives.
+Since 2014, CSP has reduced their water consumption per unit by 62%.
 Where are these documents housed?

-- Employee related details are maintained on personnel files for both salaried and hourly employees.
-In addition People Soft retains records of past and present salaried employees and TWOS retains records of past and present hourly employees. - Salaried salary ranges and wage structure is maintained by Compensation and Benefits within the Human Resources structure. - Collective bargaining documents and agreements are maintained by Labor Affairs within the Human Resources structure. - Hourly wage rates and structure are maintained in the collective bargaining agreements and with the Wage Administration Office of the Labor Affairs Department. - Grievance Procedure documents are kept on file with the local Labor Relations Offices. - Employee hotline records are maintained by the Personnel Relations. - Human Resources Policies and Procedures are documented and kept on the HR Online Site for salaried employees on the company intranet site. - Ford Corporate Directives and Policies are stored on the Ford Legal Access SharePoint Site. - 2.
+Employee related details are maintained on personnel files for both salaried and hourly employees.
+In addition People Soft retains records of past and present salaried employees and TWOS retains records of past and present hourly employees.
+Salaried salary ranges and wage structure is maintained by Compensation and Benefits within the Human Resources structure.
+Collective bargaining documents and agreements are maintained by Labor Affairs within the Human Resources structure.
+Administration O Grievance Proce Employee hotline Human Resource fice of the Labor Affairs Department. dure documents are kept on file with records are maintained by the Perso the local Labor Relations Offices.

+- Ford Corporate Directives and Policies are stored on the Ford Legal Access SharePoint Site. - 2.
 What local communities or populations do you regularly engage with?
 What issues are pertinent to them in relation to Ford's projects and activities?
 What is your process to address issues pertinent to such local communities and populations?

-Michigan Assembly Plant engages primarily with members of the Wayne community.
-The community is primarily concerned with the environmental and economic impact the facility has on their community.
-MAP actively participates in fund raising for charities such as March of Dimes, Juvenile Diabetes Research Foundation, and Toys for Tots to benefit the members of the community.
-Employees are encouraged to use their 16 hours of paid community service each year to benefits the members of the community.
+Chicago Stamping Plant engages primarily with members of the Chicago Heights community.
+The community is very economically depressed and considers Ford a valued employer in the community.
+CSP actively participates in fund raising for charities such as March of Dimes, Juvenile Diabetes Research Foundation, and Giving Tree to benefit the members of the community.
+Salaried employees are encouraged to use their 16 hours of paid community service each year to benefits the members of the community.
+Specific community service opportunities are identified each month within the immediate and broader communities in the South Chicago, Northeast Illinois, and Northwest Indiana for salaried employees to participate in.